DivyamSingh19/Quill/README.md

     * **Storage:** Configure storage for uploading and serving images.
     * **Authentication:** Enable and configure the authentication methods you want to use (e.g., email/password).
 3. **Obtain your Appwrite endpoint and project ID.**

+#Note :- Some more features may be added later on ..